rain-1/rain-1.github.io/scheme-9.md

-it has supporting code and a standard library in scheme (691 lines) it can run tarot it takes 1 min 40 seconds to bootstrap tarot
+it has supporting code and a standard library in scheme (691 lines) it can run tarot it takes 1 min 40 seconds to bootstrap tarot it can run on top of linux or asmc, https://gitlab.com/giomasce/asmc

 $ wc -l tarot/src/*c
  1705 src/sch3.c